Wernervanr/Booksproject/README.md

  **Environment-settings-example.js**

  Open the environment-settings-example.js and replace the dummy data with the filepath to /Booksproject/api/.
+Remove the '-example' part of the filename.

  **Authentication.php**